Martingale Betting Progression

 Why the Martingale is Popular

-- Simple to understand: No complex calculations or decision-making
+- Simple to understand — no complex calculations

 The Critical Flaw: Exponential Growth